nodejsafrica/workshoppers/3.working with operators/README.md

 - Arithmetic operators
 - Assignment operators

-### Logical operators as the name sounds helps us perform logical tasks, like comparing values to either a *true state* or *false state*.
+### Logical operators as the name sound helps us perform logical tasks, like comparing values to either a *true state* or *false state*.

 like:
 - same as or equal to operator **==**